GitVivianSo/Qi-Samples/Basic/JavaScript/NodeJs/readme.rst

 Authentication Library for javascript that can be used with angular.js, which handles the specifics of token acquisition, caching, and refresh.

-During initialization, ``QiClient`` sets the QiServerUrl.
+During initialization, ``SdsClient`` sets the SdsServerUrl.
 Then, the first step is to get an authentication token by calling,

 .. code:: javascript